UHY Ross Brooke Chartered Accountants

 When are ATED returns due?

-Historically the valuation date for properties owned prior to 1 April 2012 was 2012, however there are fixed revaluation dates every five years and the second of those reviews will come around on 1 April 2022.
+Historically the valuation date for properties owned prior to 1 April 2012 was 2012, however there are fixed revaluation dates every five years and the second of those reviews was 1 April 2022.

 Penalties are charged for late Returns or submissions and our experience is that HMRC will pursue these vigorously.